Rouslan/NTracer/doc/ntracer.rst

     :param vector position: The position of the solid.
     :param Matrix orientation: A transformation matrix.
 The matrix must be invertable.
+    :param Material material: A material to apply to the solid.

     .. py:attribute:: dimension